dancer1325/aws-security-hub-user-guide/doc_source/securityhub-benefits.md

 # Benefits of AWS Security Hub<a name="securityhub-benefits"></a>

-## Reduced effort to collect and prioritize findings<a name="securityhub-benefits-reduced-effort"></a>
+## Reduced effort to collect & prioritize findings<a name="securityhub-benefits-reduced-effort"></a>

-Security Hub reduces the effort to collect and prioritize security findings across accounts from integrated AWS services and AWS partner products\.
-Security Hub processes finding data using a standard finding format, which eliminates the need to manage findings data from multiple formats\.
-Security Hub then correlates findings across providers to help you prioritize the most important ones\.
+* -- via -- standard finding data format
+  * ->
+    * NO need to manage findings data -- from -- multiple formats
+    * are correlated | ACROSS providers / prioritize the MOST important ones

 ## Automatic security checks against best practices and standards<a name="securityhub-benefits-security-checks"></a>

+* TODO:
 Security Hub automatically runs continuous, account\-level configuration and security checks based on AWS best practices and industry standards\.
 Security Hub provides the result of these checks as a readiness score, and identifies specific accounts and resources that require attention\.

 ## Consolidated view of findings across accounts and providers<a name="securityhub-benefits-consolidated-view"></a>